phpMv/ubiquity/docs/contributing/contributing-shem.rst

 Make a Pull Request
 -------------------

-You can now make a pull request on [Ubiquity github repository](https://github.com/phpMv/ubiquity).
+You can now make a pull request on `Ubiquity github repository <https://github.com/phpMv/ubiquity>`_ .

 .. |br| raw:: html